Spaying and Neutering: We Help You Decide

 - Likelihood of weight gain

-Spayed cats and dogs may have weight gain as they age.
-They would need to exercise or diet to lose weight.
 Reducing food consumption or upping your pet's exercise level will prevent weight gain.

 - Possibility of hypothyroidism

-Spaying your furball opens her to the possibility of hypothyroidism due to the surgery's impact on the endocrine system.
-Even with a healthy diet, a dog with low thyroid levels will gain weight and become obese.
+Spaying your furball opens their to the possibility of hypothyroidism due to the surgery's impact on the endocrine system.

 In addition, your fur baby may lose hair and become lethargic and exhausted.
-Vets recommend medication for hypothyroidism.

 - Risk of cancers and complications

 Studies show that spaying increases the risk of developing severe canine malignancies like hemangiosarcoma and lymphoma.
-Hemangiosarcoma affects the heart and spleen, which ordinarily would have been shielded by the reproductive organs.

 Another potential risk of spaying is if it is done incorrectly or at the wrong age.
-There's a risk for irregular bone growth, urinary incontinence, and bone cancer.
-The surgery may also alter how the reproductive parts look.

 Related: 10 Cat Breeds That Get Along With Dogs